syncfusion-content/blazor-docs/blazor/pivot-table/grouping.md

 > This feature is applicable only for relational data source.

 The grouping can be enabled by setting the [AllowGrouping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewModel-1.html#Syncfusion_Blazor_PivotView_PivotViewModel_1_AllowGrouping) property in [SfPivotView](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html) class to **true**.
-To perform the grouping action via UI, right click on the pivot table's row or column header, select "**Group**", a dialog will appear in which fill the appropriate options to group the data.
-To ungroup,right click on the pivot table's row or column header, select "**Ungroup**".
+To perform the grouping action via UI, right click on the pivot table's row or column header, select "**Group**", a dialog will appear, fill the appropriate options to group the data.
+To ungroup, right click on the pivot table's row or column header, select "**Ungroup**".

 The following are the three different types of grouping: